 Did you know that during the winter, our Town-wide water usage is about 4 million gallons per day, but during mid-summer, our usage can peak to 16+ million gallons per day?
 All of this extra water, about 50% of our entire annual water use, gets poured on our yards.
 Castle Rock Water has some tips to make irrigation more effective and that landscape healthier in order to be more efficient with water use.

-We invite you to attend a Water Wiser workshop to learn more.
+Attend a Water Wiser workshop to learn more.

 Observe watering schedules